DrEmpiricism/Optimize-Offline/Content/Additional/Wallpaper/README.md

-Any wallpaper image file(s) or folders added herein will be added to the image when the -Additional switch is used and its value set to True in the Config.ini
+If adding additional user content, place any wallpaper files and/or folders to be added to the image here.